arrilot/laravel-widgets/README.md

 php artisan make:widget RecentNews --view
 ```
 This command generates two files:

 1) `resources/views/widgets/recent_news.blade.php` is an empty view.

 Omit "--view" option if you do not need it.

-2) `app/Widgets/RecentNews` is a widget class
+2) `app/Widgets/RecentNews` is a widget class.

 ```php
 <?php